What Will My Baby Look Like? 7 Factors That Play a Role - Baby Chick

 6. Traveling

-Extensive airline travel can expose a pregnant mama to unhealthy levels of radiation.
-As you can imagine, radiation is not recommended for a developing fetus and can potentially affect your baby’s appearance.
-Periodic travel during pregnancy is considered safe for most women, however.7
+Extensive airline travel can expose a pregnant person to small amounts of radiation.
+While radiation exposure is not recommended during fetal development, occasional travel during pregnancy is generally considered safe for most women.7

 7. Family History

-Your family’s history can play a part in how your baby looks.
+Your family’s history can influence how your baby looks.
 Like recessive genes, some inherited genes may lie “dormant” or “skip” generations and suddenly pop up to surprise families when they least expect it!8

-You may not know exactly what your baby will look like until the big day, but that’s part of the magic of parenthood.
-Whether they resemble you, your partner, or a mix of both, your baby’s unique look will be a joyful surprise.
-Be sure to savor every moment as they grow and change.
+You may not know exactly what your baby will look like until the big day, but that’s part of the excitement of parenthood.
+Whether they resemble you, your partner, or a blend of both, your baby’s appearance will be uniquely their own.
+Watching those features emerge and change over time is one of the many joys of raising a child.

 View Sources +